Luke-Skycrawler/Luke-Skycrawler.github.io/source/_posts/VR-wanderer.md

 - /img/vr/s.jpg
 ---

 Native android VR app with gles implementation, compatible with Google Cardboard.
-It is a zju CG course project for *Discussions on Special Topics*.
+It is a ZJU CG course project for *Discussions on Special Topics*.
 Visit [github](https://github.com/Luke-Skycrawler/android_ndk-gles-example) for the full code.
 <!-- more -->
 Features:
 - [x] shadow map